 Explore your community with Maurice the Station Mouse.

-To celebrate Book Week Scotland, Trail Tales – a collaboration between CultureNL Libraries and Museums and local prize-winning author and illustrator Meg McLaren, will encourage children in North Lanarkshire to explore their local community with the help of Maurice the Station Mouse.
+To celebrate Book Week Scotland 2020, Trail Tales – a collaboration between CultureNL Libraries and Museums and local prize-winning author and illustrator Meg McLaren, encouraged children in North Lanarkshire to explore their local community with the help of Maurice the Station Mouse.